 (iii) In municipal wastewater and sludge.

 It should be noted that even experienced technical personnel may not be able to determine the nature of an effluent, substance, container or piece of equipment by its appearance or markings.
-Consequently, parties may find the information on production, use and types of waste provided in section I.B of the present guidelines useful in identifying PFOS and its related substances.
+Consequently, parties may find the information on production, use and types of waste provided in section I.B of the present guidelines useful in identifying PFOS and PFOA and their related substances.

 2. Inventories